seanremenyi/Notes_aws_developer/README.md

 AllowTraffice: Register instances with a load balancer
 After: Tasks you want to run on instances after they are registered with a load balancer

+## CodePipeline
+Fully managed Ci/CD service
+1. Orchestrates Build, Test and Deployment: The pipeline is triggered every time there is a change to your code.
+Like a condtuctor to an orchestra
+2. Automated Release Process: Fast, consistent, fewer mistakes.
+Enables quick release of new features and bug fixe.
+3. Codepipeline integrates with: Codecommit, Codebuild, codedeploy, github, jenkins, elastic beanstalk, cloudformation, lambda ECS

+Codepipeline: Workflow is defined"The workflow beings when there is a change detected in your source code
+CodeCommit: New code appears: New source code appears in the codecommit repository Code is built and teted: Codebuild immedieately compiles source code, runs test and produces packages
+CodeDeploy: Application Deployed: The newly built application is deployed into a staging or production environment

+Orchestrates your ened to end software reease process based on a workflow you define
+utomated: automatically triggers your pipeline as soon as a change is detected in your sourcee code

+## ECS
+What are they: imilar to a virtual machine, more like a virtual operating environment
+Standardized: A standarized unit with unit with everything the software needs to run e.g. libraries, system tools, code and runtime
+Microservices: Applications are created using independent stateless components or microservices running in containers Docker or Windows Containers: Use docker to create linux containers and windows containers for windows workloads

+Architecutre of a conainer: code, liraries, virtual kernel (all three in a container) that then run on docker
+advantages:
+Highly scalable: If the pplication becomes over loaded, scale on the services you need to Fault tolerant: a single error in one of your own containers shouldn't bring down your entire app Easy to maintain: Easier to maintain, update than large monolithic applications

+Wehere does ecs fit?
+A container orchestration service which suppports docker and windows containers Quickly deploy and scale containerized workloads without having to install, configure, manage and scale your own orchestration platform
+Similar to kubernetes, but with deep integration with AWS services e.g. IAM, VPC, Route53

+fargate or ec2?
+ECS: Clusters of virtual machines: ECS will run your containers on clusters of virtual machines Fargate for serverless: Use fargate for serverless containers and you don't need to worry about the underlying EC2 instances.
+EC2 for more control: If you want to control the installation, configuration and management of your compute environment.

+ECR: elastic container registry
+This is where you can store your container images.
+Docker or windows container AWS services that use ECS sagemaker, amazon lex, amazon.com

+containers:
+virtual operating environment with everything the software needs to run includes libraries, system tools, code and runtime Allows applications to be built using independent stateless components or microservices running in multipple containers

+Docker commands to build, tag (apply an alias and push your docker image to the ecr repository
+Build: docker build -t myimagerepo
+Tag (apply alias): docker tag myimagerepo:latest 72530006743.dkr.ecr.eu-central-a.amazonaws.com/myimagerepo:latest push image to registry: docker push 72530006743.dkr.ecr.eu-centra-1.amazonaws.com/myimagerepo:latest

+buildspec.yml File:; Use buildspec.yml to define the build commands and settings used by codebuild to run your build Override buildspec.yml Settings: You can override the settings in buildspec.yml by adding your own commands in the console when you launch the build
+Trouble shooting Failures: If your build fails, check the build logs in the CodeBuild concole, and you can also view the full Codebuild log in Cloudwatch

+Deploying docker with elastic beanstalk:
+1. Elastic beanstalk supports the deployment of docker containers
+2. Docker containers are self-contained and include all the conifguration information and software your web application requires to run - think libraries, system tools, code and runtime
+3. Elastic Beanstalk handles the capacity provisioning, load balancing scaling, and application health monitoring

+Deploy:
+- Single docker container: You can either run a single docker container on an ec2 instance provisioned by elastic beanstalk
+- Deploy your code: Upload a zip file containing your code bundle and elastic beanstalk will do the rest
+- Multiple Docker containers: Use elastic beanstalk to build ecs cluster and deploy multiple docker containers on each instance
+- Upgrade your code: If you want to upgrade your application to a new version, it's one easy step in the console to upload and deploy
+- Code can be uploaded directly from your local machine or  public s3 bucket
+- You can also store your code in codeCommit - but must use the elastic beanstalk cli

+## Cloudformation
+Manage, configure and provision your AWS infrastructure code

+resources are defined using a cloudformation template Cloudformation interprets the template and makes appropriate API calls to create the resources you have defined Supports YAML or JSON

+Benefits:
+Consistent: Infrastructure is provisioned consistently with fewer mistakes Quick and effictient: Less time and effort than configuring things manually Version Control: You can version control and peer review your templates Free to use: Free to use but you are charged for the aws resources you create using CloudFormation Manage updates: Can be used to manage updates and dependencies Rolling back: You can roll back to a previous state and delet the entire stack as well

+YAML or JSON template: YAML or JSON template used to describe the end state of the infrastructure you are either provisioning or changing
+S3: After creating the template, you up load it to CloudFormation using s3 API calls: CloudFormation reads the template and makes the API calls on your behalf CloudFormation Stack: The resulting set of resources that CloudFormation builds from your template is called a "stack"

+Template:
+- Resources section is Mandatory: Resources is the only mandatory section of the cloudformation template
+- The transform section is for referencing additional code: The transform section is used to refernce additional code stored in S3, allowing for code re-use.
+E.g. Lambda code or template snippets/reusable prices of CloudFormation code

+Infrastructure as code: Cloudformation allows you to maage, configure and privision aws infrastructure as YAML or JSON code
+Parameters: Input custom values
+Conditions: e.g. provision resources based on environment
+Resources: This section is mandatory and describes the AWS resources that CloudFormation ill create
+Mappings: Allows you to create custtom mapping like region:AMI
+Transform: Allows you to reference code located in S3 e.g. lambda code or reusable snippets of CloudFormation code